Last Updated on August 1, 2022 by Christine Kaaloa

 - See if your hotel has a free airport pickup service.

-- Always take down the phone number, address and directions of the hotel in the case your airport pickup service is not there or
+- Write down the phone number, address and directions of the hotel in case your airport pickup service is not there or

 - Consider downsizing to carry-on luggage.
-I use a lightweight rolling carryon convertible backpack which gives me the option to use a rolling bag feature for times when I’m tired of carrying it as a backpack.
-Read my review here.
+I use a carry-on compliant wheeled convertible backpack (this is my second one ) .
+I love that it gives me the option to use it as a wheeled bag for times when I’m tired of carrying it as a backpack.
+Read my ultimate guide to wheeled convertible backpacks

 - Take only what you need.
 I look at all the things I want to take with me and then I try to cut it down to fit 3/4 full (or 1/4 of space in my bag).
 This also allows me space for collecting souvenirs.

-Safety is of the upmost importance for solo travelers.
+Safety is of the utmost importance for solo travelers.
 You’ll need to utilize street smarts and take precautions as you won’t have others to watch your back.

 - Most of us travel with gadgets like smartphones, laptops, iPads and cameras.
 Don’t flash them around but always keep them near to you.